liferay-design/liferay.design/src/markdown/lexicon/core-components/toolbars/toolbar.md

 order: 1
 ---

-<div class="page-description">A toolbar is a set of actions related to a specific context that are grouped into a horizontal bar.</div>
+A toolbar is a set of actions related to a specific context that are grouped into a horizontal bar.

 ### Usage